I3NLi/Psoc6-AI-USBMic/bsps/TARGET_APP_CY8CKIT-062S2-AI/README.md

 ### Kit Features:

-* Support of up to 2MB Flash and 1MB SRAM
+* Support of up to 512-Mb NOR flash
-* Dedicated M.2 interface to connect with M.2 radio modules based on AIROC™ Wi-Fi/Bluetooth combo devices.
-* mikroBUS add-on board interface for peripheral expansion.
-* Delivers dual-cores, with a 150-MHz Arm® Cortex®-M4 as the primary application processor and a 100-MHz Arm® Cortex®-M0+ as the secondary processor for low-power operations.
-* Supports Full-Speed USB, capacitive-sensing with CAPSENSE, a PDM-PCM digital microphone interface, a Quad- SPI interface, 13 serial communication blocks, 7 programmable analog blocks, and 56 programmable digital blocks.
+* Supports Full-Speed USB, a PDM-PCM digital microphone interface, a Quad-SPI interface, an I2C interface.
+* Supports 6-axis motion sensor (BMI270)
+* Supports magnetometer (BMM350)
+* Supports barometric pressure sensor (DPS368)
+* Supports RADAR sensor (BGT60TR13C)

 ### Kit Contents:

-* PSoC™ 62S2 Evaluation Board
+* PSoC™ 62S2 AI Evaluation board
-* USB Type-A to Micro-B cable
-* Four jumper wires (4 inches each)
-* Two jumper wires (5 inches each)
-* Quick start guide

 ## BSP Configuration

 The BSP has a few hooks that allow its behavior to be configured.
 Some of these items are enabled by default while others must be explicitly enabled.
-Items enabled by default are specified in the CY8CEVAL-062S2-MUR-43439M2.mk file.
+Items enabled by default are specified in the CY8CKIT-062S2-AI.mk file.
 The items that are enabled can be changed by creating a custom BSP or by editing the application makefile.

 Components:
 * Device specific category reference (e.g.: CAT1) - This component, enabled by default, pulls in any device specific code for this board.